harlan-zw/vue-cli-plugin-import-components/README.md

 ---

-:construction_worker: Note this is still an experimental build.
+:warning:  Note: `vue-cli-plugin-import-components` is only available in beta for now.
 Use with caution.

 ---

 ## Features

 - :mage: Automatically import components as you need them
-- :wrench: Easily customisable to your project
+- :wrench: Easily customise to your project
 - :fire: Hot Module Reloading Supported
-- :triangular_ruler: Written in Typescript
+- :triangular_ruler: Written in Typescript with Vue 2 and 3 compilation

 ## Setup